cloudevents/sdk-java/docs/xml.md

 [![Javadocs](http://www.javadoc.io/badge/io.cloudevents/cloudevents-xml.svg?color=green)](http://www.javadoc.io/doc/io.cloudevents/cloudevents-xml)

-This module provides and `EventFormat` implementation that adhere's to the CloudEvent XML Format specification.
+This module provides and `EventFormat` implementation that adheres to the CloudEvent XML Format specification.

 This format also supports specialized handling for XML CloudEvent `data`.

 For Maven based projects, use the following dependency: